Nicaragua TEFL/TESOL Training Center in Las Penitas/Poneloya, Leon, Nicaragua:

 - Pre – arrival assistance

-- Organized Weekend activities
+- Organized Weekend activities such as surfing and yoga.

 - Job search guidance to teach English in Nicaragua